aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert Excel to PowerPoint (PPS) arises when a user wants to present their data in a more visually appealing way.
+Excel is a great tool for data analysis and manipulation, but it is not the best choice for presenting data.
+PowerPoint, on the other hand, is a great tool for creating presentations and slideshows.
+By converting Excel to PowerPoint, users can take advantage of the features of both programs to create a more effective presentation.

+<h2>How Aspose.Total Helps for Excel to PPS Conversion</h2>
-For a Python developer, who is trying to add a EXCEL to PPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and PPS files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including EXCEL and PPS files.
+It helps Python developers to automate the conversion process from Excel to PowerPoint.
+The process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert EXCEL file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate and convert Excel files.
+It supports a variety of features such as creating, editing, and converting Excel files.
+It also supports a variety of formats such as XLS, XLSX, CSV, and PDF.
+The API also provides features to work with charts, pivot tables, and formulas.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate and convert PowerPoint files.
+It supports a variety of features such as creating, editing, and converting PowerPoint files.
+It also supports a variety of formats such as PPT, PPTX, and PDF.
+The API also provides features to work with charts, tables, and shapes.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from Excel to PowerPoint.
+It provides a wide range of features to manipulate and convert Excel and PowerPoint files.
+It also supports a variety of formats such as XLS, XLSX, CSV, PPT, PPTX, and PDF.
+The API also provides features to work with charts, pivot tables, tables, and shapes.

 {{% /blocks/products/pf/feature-page-summary %}}